 If you compare it to HD60, then HD60S will perform better than HD60 but slightly inferior to HD60 Pro.

-In short, it is kind of a plug-n-play card – you plug it in your computer via a USB cable and you are good to go.
+In short, it is a plug-n-play card – you plug it in your computer via a USB cable, and you are good to go.

 This is the point where either capture card may win because it depends upon your choice.
 Ask yourself this question: Do I want to use it on multiple PCs?
 If Yes, you know what to do.

 3. Features / Performance